 Croatia is experiencing excessive macroeconomic imbalances, which require decisive policy action and specific monitoring.
 The Commission will take in May, on the basis of the National Reform Programmes (NRPs) and other commitments to structural reforms announced by that date, the decision to activate the Excessive Imbalance Procedure (EIP).
 In a context of subdued growth, delayed restructuring of firms and dismal performance of employment, risks related to weak competitiveness, large external liabilities and rising public debt coupled with weak public sector governance, have significantly increased.

 Read a complete analysis of Croatia's economy in the country report 2015 [2 MB]

-The Commission has issued eight country-specific recommendations to Croatia to help it improve its economic performance.
-These are in the areas of: public finances and taxation; sustainability of pensions and the health care sector; labour market; social inclusion; efficiency of the public administration; state-owned enterprises; insolvency framework and the judicial system; financial sector.
+The Commission has made six country-specific recommendations to Croatia to help it improve its economic performance.
+These are in the areas of: public finances and taxation; pensions and health; labour market and wage-setting; public administration and state-owned enterprises; services and justice system; insolvency and financial sector.